 The mission of Healthy Hearing is to improve the quality of life for people with hearing loss.
-We do so by connecting consumers to high-quality hearing care providers via our directory of consumer-reviewed clinics located across the U.S. We also strive to provide top-notch content on hearing loss and hearing loss treatments.
+We do so by connecting consumers to high-quality hearing care providers via our directory of consumer-reviewed clinics located across the U.S. We also strive to provide top-notch content on hearing loss, hearing aids and other hearing loss treatments.

 Healthy Hearing launched in 2001 as a way to help people find information about hearing loss and hearing aids on the Internet.
-Since then, we’ve grown substantially, with over five million site visitors in 2019.
+Since then, we’ve grown substantially, with nearly six million site visitors in 2020.

-The Healthy Hearing Report has earned Digital Health Awards for the past six years running, including bronze awards in 2020 for an article on how hearing aids transformed a man's life, and two in 2019 for coverage of essential oils and hearing loss and the unrecognized impact of exhaustion from hearing loss.
+The Healthy Hearing Report has earned Digital Health Awards for the past seven years running, including a silver award in 2021 for an article on cognitive decline and hearing loss, a bronze award in 2020 for an article on how hearing aids transformed a man's life, and two in 2019 for coverage of essential oils and hearing loss and the unrecognized impact of exhaustion from hearing loss.
 We also earned a silver award in 2018 for our article about hearing aid research using spider silk.

 With 4,500+ clinic profiles and more than 35,000 consumer reviews, our hearing care directory is the largest of its kind in the continental United States.